A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Introduction

-We will make use of the Landau symbols `o' and `O'.
+We make use of the Landau symbols `$o$' and `$O$'.
 When referred to vectors or matrices, these are to be understood with respect to the maximum of their components.
 We will adopt the common convention of denoting by $C, C_1, C_2 \dots$ positive constants that can change from line to line.
 We will identify functions defined on the plane with functions defined on the three-dimensional space that are independent on the third variable.
-Also, we will drop some parentheses when these make the notation quite cumbersome.
 In general, we will think at the parameter $h>0$ as varying along a sequence even if this is not mentioned.
 The particular sequence of thicknesses considered will be specified only in a few circumstances, when this is particularly important for the understanding.